-- 213. The fact that the Athlete's sample collected at the 2012 Olympic Games subsequently retested negative in 2016 does not disprove the evidence relied on by the IAAF in this case.
+- 219. The fact that the Athlete's sample collected at the 2012 Olympic Games subsequently retested negative in 2016 does not disprove the evidence relied on by the IAAF in this case.
 The purpose of the Washout Schedules was to ensure that athletes would not test positive at the 2012 Olympic Games and the 2013 World Championships.
 The finding that the Athlete's sample did not contain any prohibited substances at the time of the 2012 Olympic Games can be attributed to the success of the general doping scheme prevalent in Russia from 2011 to 2015.
 Likewise, the Panel does not accept that the Athlete's test results recorded in ADAMS can be relied upon to dislodge the information recorded in the EDP documents.
 The Panel has no doubt about the existence of a general doping scheme in Russia.
-Such a scheme could only succeed to the extent that it did with the benefit of falsified results being recorded in ADAMS. - 214.
-Bearing in mind the expert evidence which has been accepted by the Panel, namely that there is no evidence of any forensic manipulation, forgery or fabrication, and that the data is scientifically credible, the Panel is comfortably satisfied that EDP0019, EDP0028 and the Email are reliable means to establish ADRVs.
+Such a scheme could only succeed to the extent that it did with the benefit of falsified results being recorded in ADAMS. - 220.
+Bearing in mind the expert evidence which has been accepted by the Panel, namely that there is no evidence of any forensic manipulation, forgery or fabrication, and that the data is scientifically credible, the majority of the Panel is comfortably satisfied that the evidence before it comprises reliable means to establish ADRVs.
 The Panel has carefully considered each and every entry in the EDP documents relating specifically to the Athlete.
 These documents were created, edited and communicated contemporaneously by persons heavily implicated in the general doping scheme in Russia and by those responsible for overseeing athletes' physical conditions.
 There is no evidence that these documents were fabricated or manipulated for the purpose of wrongfully implicating the Athlete.
 Whereas minor discrepancies exist within the EDP, these do not dislodge the reliability of the evidence insofar as it relates to the Athlete using prohibited substances.
-The Panel concludes that EDP0019, EDP0028 and the Email are sufficiently reliable to form the basis of a finding that the Athlete has committed ADRVs.
-Moreover, it is difficult to see how these particular substances could have been used without the Athlete knowing that they were used or administered (although, for the purposes of liability, the Panel is not required to make a finding on whether the Athlete knowingly used the prohibited substances pursuant to Rule 32.2(b)(i) which states that use of a prohibited substance is established by way of strict liability; see above).
-The Panel has come to this conclusion bearing in mind the particular seriousness of the allegations and the significant impact this will have on the Athlete. - 215.
-On this basis, the Panel is comfortably satisfied that: - a. the Athlete used oral-turinabol (DHCMT) on or shortly prior to 17 July 2012; and - b. the Athlete used methasterone on or shortly prior to 10 July 2013. - 216.
-Oral-turinabol (DHCMT) and methasterone are, and were at the relevant times, both prohibited under section S.1(a) of the WADA List of Prohibited Substances and Methods (the "WADA List").
-As such, they are prohibited at all times (not just in-competition).
+The Panel concludes that EDP0019, EDP0021, EDP0026, EDP0032 and EDP0757 are sufficiently reliable to form the basis of a finding that the Athlete has committed ADRVs.
+Moreover, it is difficult to see how these particular substances could have been used without the Athlete knowing that they were used or administered (although, for the purposes of liability, the Panel is not required to make a finding on whether the Athlete knowingly used the prohibited substances pursuant to Rule 32.2(b)(i) which states that use of a prohibited substance is established by way of strict liability).
+The Panel has come to this conclusion bearing in mind the particular seriousness of the allegations and the significant impact this will have on the Athlete. - 221.
+On this basis, the majority of the Panel is comfortably satisfied that: - a. the Athlete used desoxymethyltestosterone (DMT) on or shortly prior to 16 July 2012; and

+- b. the Athlete used methasterone on or shortly prior to 28 June 2013. - 222.
+Desoxymethyltestosterone (DMT) and methasterone are, and were at the relevant times, both prohibited under section S.1(a) of the WADA List of Prohibited Substances and Methods (the "WADA List").
+As such, they are prohibited at all times (not just incompetition).
 It follows that the Athlete has violated Rule 32.3(b) of the 2012 IAAF Rules.